mcha27/CIS687_phase_1/README.md

-Map Reducer
+This program is a C++ implementation of the Map Reducer.

-To run (Linux):
+To run (Linux/WSL):
 - make clean
 - make all
-- ./bin/main shakespeare/* output/ temp
+- ./bin/main shakespeare/* output/ temp/